Concealed Weapon License

-The Walton County Tax Collector's Office has partnered with the Florida Department of Agriculture and Consumer Services to offer citizens the opportunity to apply for a concealed weapon license or renew a current license locally at the DeFuniak Springs Office.
+The Walton County Tax Collector's Office has partnered with the Florida Department of Agriculture and Consumer Services to offer citizens the opportunity to apply for a concealed weapon license or renew a current license locally at the DeFuniak Springs and Freeport Locations.
 This service is offered by appointment only.

 1. Determine if you are eligible for a concealed weapon license by reading the eligibity requirements or answering a few simple questions to determine eligibility.